mkowoods/jhds-projects/jhds-pml-project/har-project.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10-1.png)

-So a model guessing only "A" provides results slightly better than random guessing
+So a model guessing only "A" provides results slightly better than random guessing.

 ```r